SigfridoCorradi/italiano_cimbro/README.md

     ```

 4. **Perform fine-tuning of the model**:

-    Note: fine-tuning needed only in case of use on model or dataset different from current project on Cimbro language, otherwise just take model from [Huggin Face](https://huggingface.co/sigfrido-corradi/italiano_cimbro) and place it in `fine_tuned_model` folder.
+    > fine-tuning needed only in case of use on model or dataset different from current project on Cimbro language, otherwise just take model from [Huggin Face](https://huggingface.co/sigfrido-corradi/italiano_cimbro) and place it in `fine_tuned_model` folder.

    To perform fine-tuning, it is necessary to have prepared two csv files.
 One with the trainig dataset called `training_dataset.csv` structured as follows:

    | source | target |